someodd/intramaze/README.md

 You can also use something like `simplehttp2server` or `python3 -m http.server` to serve the `built/` directory (for testing and debugging).

+If you serve via another method you may run into some bugs.
+Something to watch out for is make sure the static listening address is the same as the server/REST daemons.